 Sarah Caldwell has photographed a remarkable number of incredible buildings around the world.
-This has been possible as a result of her job as a Boeing 777 captain for Air New Zealand that sees her traversing the world at any given date or time.
+This has been possible as a result of her job as a Boeing 777 captain for Air New Zealand, which sees her traversing the world at any given date or time.
 Over the past few years Sarah has built an exceptional portfolio of architectural imagery, and recently her photographic skill in this sphere was recognised at the 2019 NZIPP Iris Awards when she won the Commercial category.

 Sarah has always had an interest in architecture, and having an uncle who was an architect helped foster her awareness of well designed buildings and structures.
 But it was a creative workshop Sarah attended in the United States that really got her into architectural photography.
 “I went on holiday in the United States — Los Angeles and New York — and then on to a creative workshop in Maine.
 We had to share a portfolio and I showed both landscape work and some architecture from Los Angeles and New York.
 I was encouraged to explore architecture,” she explains.